CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

 The problems that occur due to negative stereotyping are sadly still prevalent.

 Here is another urban folk classic from the legendary socially conscious hip hop group Public Enemy, from their 1990 classic album, Fear of a Black Planet.
 The song also features contributions from NWA rapper Ice Cube and one of the founding fathers of hip hop, Big Daddy Kane.

 "Burn Hollywood Burn" is a scathing exposé of the stereotypical portrayal of blacks in movies.
-This thought provoking song is another example of why Public Enemy is the most important rap group of the 80s & 90s.
+This thought-provoking song is another example of why Public Enemy is the most important rap group of the '80s and '90s.

 Public Enemy was inducted into the 2013 class of the Rock & Roll Hall of Fame.
 Even though there are critics who argue that rap has no place in the Rock Hall, such a view is shortsighted, especially in the case of Public Enemy, who helped blur the lines between rock and rap and were a true cultural force with their brand of socially conscious hip hop.

 "To the Teeth" is the title track from DiFranco's 1999 album.
-Ani DiFranco, who has established herself has a feminist icon, was one of the most compelling socially conscious singers to emerge from the 90s.
+Ani DiFranco, who has established herself as a feminist icon, was one of the most compelling socially conscious singers to emerge from the '90s.

 "To the Teeth" serves as a mournful indictment of American gun culture in the wake of the Columbine High School shooting massacre.
 I can't help but get choked up every time I hear this song.